Congressman Neil Abercrombie, D-Hawaii, is the primary sponsor of the House

 proposes the establishment of a governing apparatus by and for people of

-Native Hawaiian descent.
-First introduced in 2000, the bill would recognize
+First introduced in 2000, the bill would recognize and reorganize Native

-and reorganize Native Hawaiians as an entity with government-to-government
+Hawaiians as an entity with government-to-government powers under oversight

-powers under oversight by the Department of Interior.
-The sponsors hope the
+by the Department of Interior.
+The sponsors are hopeful the bill will come

 In this installment of an interview with Indian Country Today, Abercrombie